 The findings above showcased a significant gap in Malaysia's legal and policy development, particularly concerning the welfare of women in various aspects of life.
 It is evident that Malaysia has a long way to go in addressing these key areas, and the government must take more decisive actions to bridge this divide.
-A poll conducted by UCSI revealed that 72% of Malaysians have personally experienced or witnessed gender inequality, underscoring the urgency of the matter.
+A poll conducted by UCSI revealed that 72% of Malaysians have personally experienced or witnessed gender inequality102, underscoring the urgency of the matter.
 More needs to be done to ensure that the rights of women are kept protected in households, schools, and workplaces.
 The next section provides a way forward through the recommendations of initiatives and action plans to address this key issue.
 We implore the government to take heed in ensuring that these actions can be put into practice.

-TheEdge, "Gender Inequality in Malaysia", Published 17th August 2022
+102 TheEdge, "Gender Inequality in Malaysia", Published 17th August 2022

-SECTION 7: THE WAY FORWARD TO ELIMINATE DISCRIMINATION AGAINST WOMEN AND TO ACHIEVE GENDER EQUALITY The findings of this report have provided a picture of Malaysia's current progress with SDG indicator 5.1.1.
+The findings of this report have provided a picture of Malaysia's current progress with SDG indicator 5.1.1.
 On an overall level, progress has been made to eliminate discrimination and achieve gender parity.
 For example, Malaysia Gender Gap Index (MGGI) scored 71.4 per cent in 2020, up from 70.9 per cent in 2019.
 However, a comparison of progress with other neighbouring nations such as Singapore, New Zealand, and the Philippines revealed that Malaysia still lagged behind.
 Much more needs to be done and many key areas still need to be addressed before Malaysia can achieve the targets outlined in the 2030 Agenda for Sustainable Development.